orlagh-sweeney/we-ride-cycling-club/README.md

 - HTML
 - CSS
 ### Frameworks, Libraries and Programmes
-- Balsamiq: this was used to created wireframes in the planning stage of the project.
+- [Balsamiq](https://balsamiq.com/): this was used to created wireframes in the planning stage of the project.
-- Fontpair: fontpair was used to find fonts that compliment each other.
+- [Fontpair](https://www.fontpair.co/): fontpair was used to find fonts that compliment each other.
-- Google Fonts: this was used to import fonts into the style.css file.
+- [Google Fonts](https://fonts.google.com/): this was used to import fonts into the style.css file.
-- Coolers: to generate a colour pallete for the website.
+- [Coolers](https://coolors.co/): to create a colour pallete for the website.
-- Font Awesome: this was used to add icons to pages to enhance user experience.
+- [Font Awesome](https://fontawesome.com/): this was used to add icons to pages to enhance user experience.
-- Pexals: this was used to find images and videos for the project.
+- [Pexals](https://www.pexels.com/): this was used to find images and videos for the project.
-- Gitpod: this was used to write, commit and to push the code to Github.
+- [Gitpod](https://www.gitpod.io/): this was used to write, commit and to push the code to Github.
-- Github: this was used to host and deploy the finished project.
+- [Github](https://github.com/): this was used to host and deploy the finished project.
-- Chrome DevTools: this was used throughout the project to check responsiveness and debug any issues.
+- [Chrome DevTools](https://developer.chrome.com/docs/devtools/): this was used throughout the project to check responsiveness and debug any issues.
-- W3C Markup Validator: this was used to throughout the project to validate HTML code.
+- [W3C Markup Validator](https://validator.w3.org/): this was used to throughout the project to validate HTML code.
-- W3C CSS Validator: this was used throughout the proejct to validate CSS code.
+- [W3C CSS Validator](https://jigsaw.w3.org/css-validator/): this was used throughout the proejct to validate CSS code.
-- Responsive Design Checker: this was used to check responsiveness on various device sizes.
+- [Responsive Design Checker](https://www.responsivedesignchecker.com/): this was used to check responsiveness on various device sizes.
-- Am I Respsonsive?: this was used tp create an image to show how the site looks on different device sizes.
+- [Am I Respsonsive?](https://ui.dev/amiresponsive): this was used tp create an image to show how the site looks on different device sizes.

 ## Testing